Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Projective transforms and the classical value of

+\begin{proof}[Proof of Lemma \ref{classical:lemma}] Let $P$ and $L$ in $\mathbb{P}\F_q^2$ be the set of points and lines given by the hypothesis.
+In the argument we shall operate under the assumption that $|P|,|L|\leq \frac{q}{2}$.
+Indeed, one can cut the sizes of $P$ and $L$ by any constant factor without losing much in $|I(P,L)|$ as follows: first we shrink $|P|$ by keeping the $\frac{q}{2}$ points with the most number of incident lines---which shrinks $|I(P,L)|$ only by a factor of $\frac{2|P|}{q}=O(1)$ factor---and after keeping those lines with the most number incident points (among the $\frac{q}{2}$ size points that we kept).

-\begin{proof}[Proof of Lemma \ref{classical:lemma}] Let $P$ and $L$ in $\mathbb{P}\F_q^2$ be the set of points and lines guaranteed by the hypothesis.
-By sampling points and lines at random we can assume that $|P|, |L|\leq \frac{q}{2}$.
-Let us apply a random projective transformation to $\mathbb{P}\F_q^2$.
-This is equivalent to the following operation: Take a line $l$ from all $q^2+q+1$ lines in $\mathbb{P}\F_q^2$ uniformly at random to be the new line at the infinity.
-Choose a random point on $l$ to be the new vertical point at infinity.
-Now we plan to discard all but one line from any subset of $L$ that are parallel after this operation.
+Now we apply a random projective transformation to $\mathbb{P}\F_q^2$ which can be seen to be equivalent to the following operation: Take a line $l$ from all $q^2+q+1$ lines in $\mathbb{P}\F_q^2$ uniformly at random to be the new line at the infinity.
+Choose a random point on $l$ to be the new vertical point at infinity (and a random points from the remaining $q$ points on the line at the infinity to be the new horizontal point at infinity, but this latter point plays no role for us).
+Next we discard all but a single line from any subset of $L$ that are parallel after this operation.
 Similarly, we discard all but one point from any set of points in $P$ that are on the same vertical line after this operation.
 We also discard any point of $P$ on the new line at infinity; this puts us back in the case of the affine plane $\F_q^2$.
 Let $P'$ and $L'$ be the set of points and lines in $\F_q^2$ obtained after the above operation.
-To finish the proof, it suffices to show that in expectation $P'$, $L'$ and $I(P',L')$ would remain within the constant factor of their original sizes.
+To finish the proof, it suffices to show that in expectation $P'$, $L'$ and $I(P',L')$ would remain within constant factors of their original sizes.

 Let us first compute the probability that two given lines $\ell_1$ and $\ell_2$ have the same slope.
 If we choose a random line as $\ell_\infty$, two lines will have the same slope if they intersect the line $\ell_\infty$ at the same point.
 The probability of this event for a specific pair of lines is $1/(q+1)$ (assuming that neither is the line at infinity), as this happens exactly when $\ell_\infty$ intersects $\ell_1$ at the same point that $\ell_2$ intersects $\ell_1$.
 We now compute the probability that a given line survives.
 The probability that it is not the line at infinity is $\frac{q^2+q}{q^2+q+1}$, and given that it is not the line at infinity, it is eliminated with probability at most $\frac{q-1}{2(q+1)}$, since there are $\frac{q-1}{2}$ other lines that could eliminate it by having the same slope.
 This gives a total probability that it is eliminated of $\frac{q(q+3)}{2(q^2+q+1)} < \frac{1}{2}$.
 This shows that the expected number of lines that survive is at least $\frac{q+1}{4}$.